Signed in as:

 We do not permit unsupervised tethering or chaining of a dog outdoors.
 "They are vulnerable to insect bites and parasites and are at high risk of entanglement, strangulation and harassment or attacks by other dogs or people.
 Tethered dogs may also suffer from irregular feedings, overturned water bowls, inadequate veterinary care and extreme temperatures." - www.humanesociety.org

-As we are 100% volunteer run, and we are receiving a disproportionate number of Adoption Applications during the pandemic, it may take several days up to several weeks to hear back from us.
+As we are 100% volunteer run, it may take several days up to a week to hear back from us.
 Our Adoption Counsellors juggle their commitment to the rescue with their own careers, families, and fur babies.
 They have one of the busiest and most challenging roles in rescue which requires a volunteer commitment of more than 20 hours a week.
 Please thank them for all that they do if they contact you.

 We require adopters to have a private yard.